-'Sheltered workshops' -yes or no?
+Sheltered workshops - yes or no?

-Sheltered workshops are special training and production centers for disabled persons.
-The idea is to provide a work opportunity and a little pay to those who would find it difficult to get training and employment 'on the outside'.
+Sheltered workshops are training and production centers specifically for people with disabilities.
+The idea is to provide a work opportunity and a little pay to those who would find it difficult to get training and employment in other places.
 At best, these workshops can be a very valuable experience for participants, and may serve as a step toward greater independence.
 They help participants gain the technical and social skills, work habits, responsibility, and self-confidence needed for outside employment or self-employment.
 At worst, sheltered workshops can (and often do) actually hold back the development and crush the spirit of participants.
 Too often they are run by persons who treat the workers like babies or slaves, giving them simple, repetitive tasks.
 The workers are not involved in the planning, organization, or running of the program.
 They are simply told what to do.
 They become increasingly dependent on the center and fearful of their inability to make it on their own in the outside world.
 Perhaps the key difference between these two kinds of sheltered workshops is the question of control and equality.
 If the participants are involved in the direction and decision making of their own program, then they will grow and mature along with the program.
-Perhaps they will make more 'mistakes' than a program that is controlled and run by 'superiors'.
+Perhaps they will make more "mistakes" than a program that is controlled and run by "superiors."
 But they will learn from those mistakes.
-At the same time they learn crafts, they learn skills in decision-making, problem-solving and small-group democracy-essential skills for improving life in the 'real world'.

-A community-based rehabilitation program run by disabled persons may have some features of a sheltered workshop.
+At the same time they learn crafts, they learn skills in decision-making, problem-solving and small-group democracy-essential skills for improving life in the "real world."
+A community-based rehabilitation program run by people with disabilities may have some features of a sheltered workshop.
 It may provide special training and work opportunities adjusted to the pace, abilities, and limitations of each participant.
-It may provide such an enjoyable 'home' and 'family' setting that some persons may choose to keep working rather than to 'move on' into the 'outside world'.
-But because it is a program run by disabled persons, and major decisions are made at all-group meetings, it tends to be a dignifying and liberating experience.

-A program where disabled and non-disabled persons work side by side, sharing equally in decisions and responsibility, may be even more liberating.
+It may provide such an enjoyable home and family setting that some persons may choose to keep working rather than to move on into the "outside world."
+But because it is a program run by people with disabilities, and major decisions are made at all-group meetings, it tends to be a dignifying and liberating experience.
+A program where people with and without disabilities work side by side, sharing equally in decisions and responsibility, may be even more liberating.

-A one-armed young man who works as a village dental worker in Project Piaxtla drills a tooth before filling it.
-(Mexico)

-Children with paralysis in their bodies often develop strong arms and hands-and can do many kinds of work as well as anyone.
+A young person with one arm who works as a village dental worker in Project Piaxtla drills a tooth before filling it.
+(Mexico) Children with paralysis in their bodies often develop strong arms and hands-and can do many kinds of work.